wkolowski/Type-Theory-Wishlist/README.md

 ## [Basic Coinductive Types](Coinduction) <a id="basic-coinductive-types"></a> [↩](#toc)

-Coinductive types are "negative", i.e. they are record-like types which are defined by saying what fields they have.
+Coinductive types are "negative", i.e. they are record-like types which are defined by specifying what fields they have.
 Definitions of coinductive types start with the keyword `codata`.
 Then, in separate lines starting with `&`, we list field names and their types.
 Below we define a coinductive product type whose left projection is `l` and right projection is `r`.

 ```
 codata _*_ (A B : Type) : Type